UIKonf/uikonf-website/coc.md

 ## Code of Conduct

-All attendees, speakers, sponsors and volunteers at UIKonf are required to agree with the following code of conduct.
+All attendees, speakers, and sponsors and volunteers at UIKonf are required to agree with the following Code of Conduct.
 Organizers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+We are expecting cooperation from all participants to help ensure a safe environment for everybody.

 *tl;dr: Don’t be a Jerk.
 Be excellent.*